xlogix/xlogix/README.md

 :wave: Hi there, My name is Abhishek 😀 I'm a 23 years old, self-taught Software Engineer with a keen interest in User Experience.
 ⚡ I like to work on software products that people want and deep tech innovations.
 I give my 100% on products that resonate with me.
-Apart from building software, I like to do research & build communities with a purpose.
+Apart from building software, I like to do research, share my learnings & build communities with a purpose.
 I built @fnplus and organised workshops, hackathons and virtual events to get students build their technical skills by building projects.

 I like to connect with people and hearing their perspectives.
-Talk to me about tech, startups, space, games, video games, food, travel and conspiracy theories.
+Connect with me to talk about tech, open-source, products, startups, space, games, video games, food, travel and conspiracy theories.
+We'll have fun :)

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=xlogix" alt="abhishekuniyal" /> </p>